tsotimus/tsotimus/README.md

 Take a look at my Projects on my [Portfolio](https://tsotnegvadzabia.me/) or for a more **up to date** experience browse my GitHub Repositories.

-You can see some statistics, that are updated daily, below!:space_invader:
+You can see some statistics below!:space_invader:
 <!--START_SECTION:waka-->
 ![Lines of code](https://img.shields.io/badge/From%20Hello%20World%20I%27ve%20Written-2.6%20million%20lines%20of%20code-blue)